ferrislovescpp/hwid-grabber/README.md

 **error code** 6.xx - BOOT UUID ERRORS)

 <a id="error-code-111"></a>
-### ERROR CODE 1.11 -  failed to convert motherboard serial number to string
+### 1.11 -  failed to convert motherboard serial number to string
 #### how to fix -

 1.